View Document Text

 objectives will include maximizing savings and providing cash flow to investments.
 Other areas

-of focus may include, without limitation, evaluating client resources, identifying financial time
+of focus may include, without limitation, evaluating client resources; identifying financial time

 major purchase decisions, college planning, retirement planning, business exit planning, estate

-accomplish these objectives.
+implementation strategies to accomplish these objectives.

 ODIJ does not charge an additional fee for providing financial planning services nor does ODIJ